Last updated on January 2nd, 2025 at 12:54 am

 Oregon $78,547

-People living in Mississippi spend less time commuting to work and less time on the job than other states.
+People living in Mississippi spend less time commuting to work and less time on the job than in other states.
 This may be a sign of a better quality of life.
 More time spent with families.
 All of these charts lead to one

 Average work and commute hours per week